marmaeju/Flower-Patch-Memory/README.md

 ## A Memory Game Of Flowers

 The player will play the game by pairing two of the same flower to make a match.
-The game will include 2 levels.
-An easy level where the player will match 6 cards, and a normal level where the player will match 12 cards.
+The game will have a level where the player will match 6 cards.
 Once the player completes all the matches the game will end and they will have the choice to either replay the level or to click the button/tab to play the other level.

 ## How To Get Started